mmbman/Katagiri/1984-05-28-Juundo-Shiki-Talk-1.md

 #### 0:00

-At this time I would like to study with you *Jūundō Shiki* of *Shōbōgenzō*, the “Regulations for the Auxiliary Cloud Hall.”
-The title [in] *Shōbōgenzō* is *Jūundō Shiki* in Japanese.
-Here in the translation it says, "Regulations for the Auxiliary Cloud Hall." *Cloud Hall* means zazen hall.
+[At] this time I would like to study with you *Jūundō shiki* of *Shōbōgenzō*: the “Regulations for the Auxiliary Cloud Hall.”
+The title [in] *Shōbōgenzō* is *Jūundō shiki* in Japanese.
+Here the translation says, "Regulations for the Auxiliary Cloud Hall." *Cloud Hall* means zazen hall.

 In Japanese we say *jūundō shiki*. *Jū* means “double.”
 Probably when Dōgen Zenji was alive, many people came to his zendo and practiced with him; so probably there were double zendos, double zazen halls.
-The first zendo is called “*zen do*,” front zendo, front hall, literally.
+The first zendo is called “*zen do*,” front zendo, front hall, [literally].
 And another zendo is called *godo*: rear zazen hall.
 So front zendo and rear zendo.

-And the head of the front zendo is the *seido* (聖堂 / 西堂) position.
+And the head of the front zendo is the *seido* (聖堂  or 西堂) position.
 The head of the front zendo is the *seido*, we say.
 And the head of the rear zendo is the *godō*.
 In San Francisco, we have a position named *godō*; that is the head of the rear zendo.
 So anyway, *seido* is used now in a different way.
 In *Eiheiji* monastery, *seido* is a pretty high position, next to the vice abbot, and they take a very big responsibility for teaching the monks – pretty often in the abbot’s place.
 He is a person invited out of the monastery.
-But in ancient times, *seido* position was the head of the front zendo, which was exactly the same position as the *godō* position, head of the rear zendo.
+But in ancient times, *seido* position was the head of the front zendo, which was exactly the same position as the *godō*, head of the rear zendo.

 So anyway, that is the *jū*: “double.”

 *Undō* means “cloud hall.” *Cloud* is another name for the monks.
 We say *unsui*: “cloud and water” – that is another name for the monks.
-So the *undō*, cloud hall, means the hall for monks.
-But now mainly we say *sōdō*; *sō* means “monk,” so, “monks hall.”
+So the *undō*, cloud hall, means the hall for the monks.
+But now mainly we say *sōdō*; *sō* means “monk,” so, “monks’ hall.”

 So *sōdō*, *undō*, *zendo*; many names.
 But here, Dōgen Zenji used the *undō*.
 So, double *undō*.

 *Shiki* of *jūundō shiki* means “regulations.”
-So, the translation here says, “Regulations for the Auxiliary Cloud Hall.”
+So the translation here says, “Regulations for the Auxiliary Cloud Hall.”
 Well, it’s alright.

 #### 06:13